LTSI-SDR4MR/MathematicaScript/README.md

 *a Mathematica script which provides a summary analysis of WAV files recorded by the software-defined radio during an MR pulse sequence.
 # Mathematica script
 This open source project is for Mathematica (Wolfram Language).
 This is a basic version given as a notebook .nb file.
 For the moment the variables and comments are in French.
+The printout of the .nb file is added in pdf format to the project.
 # License matters
 All code files and executable documents are with the license GPL 3.0.
 For details see http://www.gnu.org/licenses/ .